Private Drinking Water

 Private Drinking Water Systems

 A majority of U.S. residents receive drinking water from federally regulated systems that are equipped with advanced technologies to ensure clean water standards are met under the Safe Drinking Water Act (SDWA).
-However, nearly 15 percent of Americans rely on unregulated drinking water systems (UDWS) that are not protected by the SDWA.
-UDWS are systems that serve fewer than 25 people or have less than 15 connections.
+However, nearly 15 percent of Americans rely on private drinking water systems that are not protected by the SDWA.
+These systems serve fewer than 25 people or have less than 15 connections.
 They are typically private wells but also include springs, cisterns, and hauled water systems.

 Because the lack of required testing and monitoring, UDWS pose a unique public health challenge.

 Coming January 8th!
 Safe Water Program Improvement e-Learning Series

 NEHA is happy to announce the launch of the online class: Safe Water Program Improvement (SWPI).
 Created in partnership with the Centers for Disease Control and Prevention, National Network of Public Health Institutes, Texas Health Institutes, Tulane University, and NEHA, SWPI provides information and resources for improving health department programs on household wells, springs, cisterns, and other drinking water sources.
 The training is free and available online, and continuing education units are available from the NEHA upon completing the courses and final evaluation.